-The ParkSmart™ system works after the user engages the system via a button found in the vehicle’s interior.
+The ParkSmart™ system works after the user engages the system before exiting the vehicle.
 As the wheelchair user exits the vehicle, the ParkSmart™ system will engage and activate 30 seconds after the side door is closed.
 Once engaged, the system monitors the passenger side of the vehicle for any objects that come within the acceptable distance of the vehicle that would inhibit the wheelchair user from entering their vehicle upon return safely.

-To see VMI’s ParkSmart™ in action, check out the video below.
+To see VMI’s ParkSmart™ in action, check out the video link below.

 Today’s wheelchairs are larger than ever, and many wheelchair-accessible vehicles struggle to accommodate their size.